stellakk75/Web-Design-Challenge/README.md

     * Conversion of csv file to HTML table using pandas
     * Navigation menu that utilizes CSS media query
     * Contains drop-down menu within navigation to each page
-    * Deployed on Github for accessibility
+    * Deployed on Github for accessibility (Link: https://stellakk75.github.io/Web-Design-Challenge/)